meyhaa/Cognition_and_Technology/README.md

 This repository contains a collection of papers and slide decks of different works.

 ## Health Literacy Independent Research Project:
 Addressing_Health_Literacy_Nutrition: Highlights the systemic issue of health literacy in the United States using nutrition as a case study.
+This paper was published in the University of California, Readings about Writing student publication journal.

 ## Cyborgs Now and in the Future class: